illyrica/hexa-space-nextjs/README.md

 ## Exercise 2: An elegant Weapon for a more civilized age

-Goal of this exercise is to calculate each ships weapon power depending on how many weapons a ship posses and display it in the space-ship store-front.
+Goal of this exercise is to calculate each ships weapon power depending on how many weapons a ship poses and display it in the space-ship store-front.